 Try both leaving your hair to dry and diffusing and see what works for you.
 For wavy girls diffusing can help create a bigger curl with more volume.

 Keep the diffuser close to your head and do not touch the hair.
 Let your hair sit in the diffuser cup and slowly dry.
 This can be a long process and my hair and can take up to an hour to dry.
-In fact I am typing this while I am in the drying process.
-It is worth taking the time to slowly dry as my hair can stay perfectly curled for days.
+In fact, I am typing this while I am in the drying process.
+It is worth taking the time to dry slowly as my hair can stay perfectly curled for days.
+This process is called pixie drying.

 You can dry your curly hair until at least 80% dry then leave it to air dry.